Do you want to display the estimated time it takes to read your WordPress blog posts?

-Another way to achieve the same thing is by adding an estimated reading time in plain text.
+Another way to achieve a similar effect is by adding an estimated reading time in plain text.
 This encourages users by telling them that it will only take a few minutes of their time to read this article.

-That being said, let’s take a look at how to easily add post reading time in WordPress.
+That being said, let’s take a look at how to easily display reading time in your WordPress blog post.

 Adding Estimated Post Reading Time in WordPress

-Upon activation, you need to visit Settings » Reading Time WP page to configure plugin settings.
+Upon activation, you need to visit the Settings » Read Meter page from your WordPress admin panel to configure the plugin settings.

-Here you can select the text that will appear on screen for reading time and minutes.
 You can also adjust the reading speed.
-By default, plugin calculates reading time by estimating 300 words per minute reading speed.
+By default, the plugin calculates reading time by estimating 275 words per minute reading speed.

-You can now visit your website to see reading time next to your blog posts.
+You can now visit your website to see the reading time and a progress bar in action.